jason-green-io/papyri/README.md

 Font provided by: http://www.04.jp.org

-DZI viewer provided by: https://github.com/davidmcclure/osd-dzi-viewer and https://openseadragon.github.io
+DZI viewer provided by: https://openseadragon.github.io

 minecraftmap map item framework by: https://github.com/spookymushroom/minecraftmap

+This project is licensed under the terms of the MIT license.